rreusser/normalized-interaction-events/README.md

 ## Introduction

+This module tells you in a consistent manner about the geometry of user interactions, which is perhaps what you really wanted to know when you set out to write a nice graphical interface.

 ## License

-&copy; 2016 Ricky Reusser.
+&copy; 2018 Ricky Reusser.
 MIT License.

 <!-- BADGES -->